 Chicken Cordon Bleu

-For this oven baked Chicken Cordon Bleu, chicken breast is stuffed with black forest ham and swiss cheese, then rolled in crunchy panko breadcrumbs.
-It’s a great easy dinner!
+For this east Chicken Cordon Bleu, lean chicken breast is stuffed with black forest ham and swiss cheese, then rolled in crunchy panko bread crumbs.
+It’s an easy and delicious oven baked dinner that only takes 45 minutes to make.

 I ate chicken cordon bleu all. the. time. when I was a kid.